Learn More About Your USCIS Case

 You probably have a case with USCIS if you have applied for a green card, an immigrant visa, citizenship, or work visa.
 Here you will find answers to commonly asked questions, like how to check your USCIS case status, which forms to file, fixing delays in your case, and contacting USCIS.

-F1 to H1B: An Immigration Lawyer’s Advice
+F1 to H1B: An Immigration Lawyer’s Thoughts

 Learn here how F1 students can get their H1B visas, the difference between change of status and H1B consular processing, and how to handle F1 to H1B denials.